NONFICTION | AVAILABLE NOW

 —RICK MOONEN, James Beard Award winner

-“Workman and Leland show us what’s possible when seemingly irreconcilable opponents find common ground and work together on a solution that benefits everyone.
-The lessons in this book are valuable not only for ocean conservation but for any aspect of life that requires breaking down barriers between people.”
+“Sea Change shows us what’s possible when seemingly irreconcilable opponents find common ground and work together on a solution that benefits everyone.”

 —DR. ENRIC SALA, National Geographic Explorer in Residence and founder of Pristine Seas